Corsica: Immigration

-Culture

 Languages

 French (Français) is the official and most widely spoken language on the island.
 Italian was the official language of Corsica until 9 May 1859, when it was replaced by French.
 Corsican (Corsu), a minority language that is closely related to medieval Tuscan (Toscano), has a better prospect of survival than most other French regional languages: Corsican is the second most widely spoken language after French.
 However, since the annexation of the island by France in the 18th century, Corsican has been under heavy pressure from French, and today it is estimated that only 10% of Corsica's population speak the language natively, with only 50% having some sort of proficiency in it.

+Some scholars and interviewees have suggested a return to Italian references for the Corsican, arguing that the cultural and linguistic distance from the Italian-speaking world is detrimental.
+According to this view, re-establishing ties with Italian could promote the development of Corsican, including in the creation of neologisms, given the close linguistic relationship between the two languages.
+Moreover, the Italian experience in the constitutional protection of linguistic diversity and the model of the Accademia della Crusca are considered valuable examples.
+Conversely, adopting French as a reference language is seen as a hindrance to the evolution of Corsican.
+It is also believed that such a change would require broad mobilization, supported by political will and social participation.

-The language is divided into two main varieties: Cismuntanu and Ultramuntanu, spoken respectively northeast and southwest of the Girolata–Porto Vecchio line.
-This division was due to the massive immigration from Tuscany which took place in Corsica during the lower Middle Ages: as a result, the Cismuntanu became very similar to the Tuscan dialects, being part of the Italo-Dalmatian language group, while the Ultramuntanu could keep its original characteristics which make it much more similar to a Southern Romance language like Sardinian (Sardu).
+The Corsican language is divided into two main varieties: Cismuntanu and Ultramuntanu, spoken respectively northeast and southwest of the Girolata–Porto Vecchio line.
+This division was due to the massive immigration from Tuscany which took place in Corsica during the lower Middle Ages: as a result, the Cismuntanu became very similar to the Tuscan dialects, being part of the Italo-Dalmatian language group, while the Ultramuntanu maintained its original characteristics which make it much more similar to a Southern Romance language, such as Sardinian (Sardu).
 Therefore, due to the differences between the main dialectal varieties, many linguists classify Corsican as an Italo-Dalmatian language, while others consider it a Southern Romance one.

 Fewer and fewer people speak a Ligurian dialect, known as bunifazzinu, in what has long been a language island, Bonifacio, and in Ajaccio, the aghjaccinu dialect.
-In Cargèse, a village established by Greek immigrants in the 17th century, Greek (Ελληνικά) was the traditional language: whereas it has long disappeared from spoken conversation, Biblical Greek is still the liturgical language and the village has many Greek Orthodox parishes.
+In Cargèse, a village established by Greek immigrants in the 17th century, Greek (Ελληνικά) was the traditional language.

+Among foreign languages, the most spoken ones were English (39%) and Italian (34%) as reported by an official survey by the regional government.